jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 Though it was still on beta I decided to give it a try.
 This second version pushes a lot of changes into the development experience, like TypeScript over vanilla JavaScript and a new component interface.

-It won't be hard to adopt if you are coming from **Angular 1.x**, but if you are not prepare for a big learning curve.
-An **Angular 2** requires a lot of configuration to bootstrap a simple application, but scaling over it is really easy.
+It won't be hard to adopt if you are coming from **Angular 1.x**, but if you are not prepare for a big learning curve. **Angular 2** requires a lot of configuration to bootstrap a simple application, but scaling over it is really easy.

 > When using Angular 2 in your project, you are choosing a slow start for a rapid and organized growth